 If I were Satan and my ultimate goal was to thwart God’s kingdom and purposes, one of my main strategies would be to get church goers to ignore the Holy Spirit.
 The degree to which this has happened (and I would argue that it is a prolific disease in the body of Christ) is directly connected to the dissatisfaction most of us feel with and in the church.
 We understand something very important is missing.
 The feeling is so strong that some have run away from the church and God’s Word completely.

 I believe that this missing something is actually a missing Someone—namely, the Holy Spirit.
 Without Him, people operate in their own strength and only accomplish human-size results.
 The world is not moved by love or actions that are of human creation.
 And the church is not empowered to live differently from any other gathering of people without the Holy Spirit.
 But when believers live in the power of the Spirit, the evidence in their lives is supernatural.
 The church cannot help but be different, and the world cannot help but notice.”

 Warning: this book will challenge you.
+It will expand your thinking.
 I hope you pick up a copy of Forgotten God, but if you do, pray.
+Then pray some more.
 The challenges the author brings to light have great potential to change the way you live, the way you think, the way you worship, the way you see God.

 Pingback: July Issue of Letters From Home | Letters From Home